Healthy Recipes Blog

 Which of these methods you choose is up to you.
 Both work and both yield great results, just different textures.

 When using a stand blender, never fill your blender past the maximum fill line.
 It's best to fill it no more than half full.
-If the lid of your blender wasn't designed to allow steam to escape, you’ll need to remove the center piece and drape a clean towel on top of the lid.
+If the lid of your blender wasn't designed to allow steam to escape, you’ll need to remove the centerpiece and drape a clean towel on top of the lid.
 You can hold down the lid when blending to prevent it from being pushed off, but do so without actually placing your hand - or your face - over the hot steam.

-Can I use frozen broccoli in this recipe?
+Can I use frozen broccoli?

 Yes.
 As you can see in the video below, I used frozen broccoli when filming it.

-I find that both fresh and frozen work, although the broccoli retains more of its bright green color if cooked from fresh, and then I find the color of the soup is more pleasing to the eye.
+I find that both fresh and frozen broccoli work, although fresh broccoli retains more of its bright green color, making the soup more pleasing to the eye.
+But you can't beat the convenience of frozen, and it does produce delicious soup.

 How can I thicken this soup?